UpdateCommand/update/README.md

 ## Install

-Clone the repo to your own system:
+Clone the repo to your own system, such as:

     $ git clone https://github.com/UpdateCommand/update.git ~/update